Sony RX1R versus Nikon D750

 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

 |Sony RX1 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.1||14.3||2534||93|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the D750 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the RX1R relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Sony RX1R and Nikon D750 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony RX1R (⇒ rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|